Menstrual Cup FAQs

 What size should I get?

 Choosing which size you need is one of the most popular Menstrual Cup FAQs, and it can be tricky since we are all unique.
 We recommend choosing your size based on flow amount and body anatomy.
+Check out our Menstrual Cup Quiz for an individualized recommendation.

-How do I clean a Pixie Cup?
+How do I sterilize a Pixie Cup?

 How do I fold my cup?